gracebw7/365-partygirl-textbooks/concurrency.md

     UserB->>DB: DELETE FROM links WHERE id=1
     DB-->>UserA: Row deleted
     DB-->>UserB: No row found (error or no-op)
 Solution: Use SELECT ...
-FOR UPDATE to lock the row before deleting it, ensuring that only one transaction can delete the row at a time.
+FOR UPDATE to lock the row before deleting it, ensuring that only one transaction can delete the row at a time preventing an error from being thrown.

-## Phenomenon 2 (Phantom Read on Create Textbook):
+## Phenomenon 2 (Non-Repeatable Read on Create Textbook):
 ### **Scenario**
 Two users attempt to create the same textbook (`"Database Systems" by "AuthorX", 3rd Edition`) at the same time.
 Both transactions check if the textbook exists, and neither sees it because neither has committed yet.
 Both proceed to insert the textbook, resulting in duplicate entries.
 ### **Sequence Diagram**